Vincent Van Gogh (Dutch, 1853-1890), Wheat Field with Cypresses, 1889, oil on canvas, 29 x 36 inches. Metropolitan

 Each of the five main Post-Impressionist artists you will read about this week had individual ideas and techniques that were unique to them.
 In general, we see that abstraction is becoming more common as artists are not attempting to replicate the outside world in an optical or a visually realistic way, like the Impressionists.
 Instead, these five artists were influenced by the avant-garde approach of the Impressionists to break from tradition, but were determined to incorporate their own ideas and subjective interests into their work using abstraction to visually convey and express their subjective or personal responses to modernity in different ways.

 Reading and note-taking for Post-Impressionism: See the assigned readings and videos listed below from the Met Museum and Khan Academy websites.
 Take notes of major information as you learn about each artist, keeping artists separate.
-Write out clear bullet points explaining the following 3 things as best you can in your own words for each of the artists individually:
+Write out clear bullet points or words and phrases explaining the following 3 things as best you can in your own words for each of the 5 artists individually (Bring these notes with you to have ready for use in class next week.):

 - How does their imagery relate to their modern surroundings?
 What subjective, personal views about modern society are communicated through their work?